squashql/squashql/QUERY.md

         .build();
 ```

-`{"scenario": "s-1"}` indicates that each value is to be compared with the one for the previous scenario (in the current group).
+`{"scenario": "s-1"}`, the "translation" or "shift" operator indicates that each value is to be compared with the one for the previous scenario (in the current group).
 This is why order in `values` is important.
+Usage of `first` keyword is also possible (see time-series comparison).

 Result
 ```